wHyEt/Awtrix2-Docker/README.md

 ```shell
 docker run --name AwTriX2 -p 7000:7000 -p 7001:7001 -p 5568:5568/udp --restart always -e TZ=Europe/Berlin whyet/awtrix2:latest
 ```
+# Additional Ports:

+-p 80:80  For Amazon Alexa Support you need this Port.
+If This Port is already used this can be changed in the config file.

 # For persistent Data add: